aliftype/mada/README.md

 ![Sample](documentation/FontSample.png)

-Mada is a modernist, low contrast Arabic typeface based largely on the typeface seen in Cairo metro old signage.
+Mada is a modernist, low contrast Arabic typeface based largely on the typeface seen in Cairo metro old signage which was designed by [Professor Fathi Gouda](https://www.facebook.com/FathiGouda/) of Faculty of Applied Arts, Helwan University.

 Mada is characterised by low descenders, open contours and low contrast forms making it suitable for small point sizes, user interfaces, signage or low resolution settings.